luca-deste/Fnote/README.md

 ## Installation

-1. Download the latest release.
+1. Download Fnote.zip and extract the files.
 2. Run `setup.cmd`.
 3. The setup will:
     * Copy files to the target directory.